seek-oss/skuba/docs/cli/test.md

 You can further qualify this by providing a [displayName] in your Jest config;
 for example, the display name `integration` will result in the title `skuba/test (integration)`.

+See our [Jest guide] for a more detailed configuration breakdown.

 [displayname]: https://jestjs.io/docs/configuration#displayname-string-object
 [github annotations]: ../deep-dives/github.md#github-annotations
 [jest]: https://jestjs.io
+[jest guide]: ../deep-dives/jest.md
 [projects]: https://jestjs.io/docs/configuration#projects-arraystring--projectconfig